 Search engines have gone through a massive overhaul in the past few years, and now they are smarter than ever.
-Over-optimization of keywords don’t particularly work anymore — whether it is in the content of the post or if it is in its URL.
+Over-optimization of keywords doesn’t particularly work anymore — whether it is in the content of the post or if it is in its URL.

 Following is a good example of how NOT to do it.

-As you can see in the image, the keyword “canoe puppies” come multiple times in the URL, title, and the meta-description.
+As you can see in the image, the keyword “canoe puppies” come multiple times in the URL, title, and meta-description.
 It not only becomes a little irritating for the users, search engines also do not prefer such practices anymore.

 Focus on creating high-quality content, so Google and other search engines promote it in their SERPs.
 Then, create an SEO-friendly URL structure by using the tips mentioned above to complement it.
 That should be the core of your SEO strategy.